Human waste is one of the main causes of pollution in popular hiking areas the world over.

 3. The Throne

 Find a tree on a slope.
 With a wide stance, place your feet roughly one foot from the tree’s uphill side, facing outwards.
 Lean back into the tree, squat down to a comfortable position, then pull the trigger.
-Sturdy tree required.
+A sturdy tree is required.

 4. The Pole Dance Delivery Method